kirk-sayre-work/xlmulator/README.md

 Docker container contained in the global Docker container repository.
 If you already have Docker installed you can just use the docker-xlmulator.sh script to start analyzing Excel workbooks with XLM macros.
-Note that depending on how Docker is set up on you machine you may need to run this script with sudo.
+Note that depending on how Docker is set up on your machine you may need to run this script with sudo.

 `docker-xlmulator.sh FILE.xls`